 Now, those same individuals are looking for ways to take back control and are seeking more nutritious meal options.
-The problem is, they were reminded just how good many of those previously “forbidden” foods were during the pandemic and don’t necessarily want to give up the indulgent flavors and satisfyingly creamy textures.
+The problem is, they were reminded just how good many of those previously “forbidden” foods were and don’t necessarily want to give up the indulgent flavors and satisfyingly creamy textures.

 Ingredient alternatives that lower sodium or reduce fat typically also reduce flavor and texture.
 However, this is not the case with Grande Gusto.
 A sensory panel demonstrated that a Grande Gusto formulation of macaroni and cheese actually had better flavor, salty notes and texture than the control using traditional processed cheese.

-Access the Macaroni and Cheese Case Study below, and contact the food formulation experts at Grande Custom Ingredients to request a sample of Grande Gusto and talk through your formulation challenges.
+Contact the food formulation experts at Grande Custom Ingredients to request a sample of Grande Gusto and talk through your formulation challenges.